 Although the popularity of jig fishing has seen a resurgence in recent years, they’re hardly a new invention.
-Popularized in the early 1970s by Musky Hunter field editors Spence Petros and Tony Portincaso, they are now widely used for muskie fishing here at Eagle Lake in Ontario.
+Popularized in the early 1970s by Musky Hunter field editors Spence Petros and Tony Portincaso, they are now widely used for muskie fishing.
 Their newly realized effectiveness has been the cause of increased use and some wonderful new developments in jig tactics.

 Jigs excel under tough conditions and can be used throughout the season.
 They’re at their best picking away at fish tucked into turns, points, and pockets of weeds.
 They can be used during and after cold fronts as well as during hot, flat, and sunny conditions, so be sure to include them in your spring presentations.
 They are also the bait of choice when targeting shallow, cold water.
 Effective with post-spawn fish as well, they can be used in the backs of bays, in dead reeds, and around timber or piers.
 When you are sight-fishing lazy or cruising fish in warming sand flats adjacent to the spawning areas, jigs tend to outperform the old chub twitching presentation.
 Have a rod rigged up in the boat as a throwback and bring the bait directly at fish that refused a boatside take and are heading back to the structure.